Louisiana Wetland Restoration & Cultural Immersion

 3:30 PM Meet at Congo Square for a drumming circle.
 Here we’ll meet leaders of the Congo Square Preservation Society and get to be a part of a drumming circle that’s been going for nearly three hundred years!

-5:00 PM Reboard the Marvel for travel to overnight accommodations, prepare our dinner, reflections, and sleep.
+5:00 PM Travel to overnight accommodations, prepare our dinner, reflections, and sleep.

 Monday